wedaly/find-definition-in-go/README.md

 # find-definition-in-go

 Example code for finding a Go definition.
+For a full walkthrough, please see my blog post [implement "find definition" in 77 lines of go](https://dev-nonsense.com/posts/find-definition-in-go/).

 ## Usage